 I do what I always do at such events.
 Walk up to the edge of a circle of chatting people and lean my head into the conversation.
 A woman smiles, takes one step to the side, and lets me into the circle.
 I am recognized and smile at the others in the circle, introducing myself and shaking hands, as they do the same.
-This being an event for writers and editors, the conversation turns to clients people and how we approach the process of telling stories.
+This being an event for writers and editors, the conversation turns to clients and how we approach the process of telling stories for our clients.
 People are engaged, energetically discussing the creative life and how to make emotional connections with readers.
-It's fun to talk with people engaged in the same daily activity as I am, with the same focus.
+It's fun to talk with friendly folks engaged in the same daily activity that I am, with the same focus.

 These writers produce content for IBM, Mastercard, Red Bull, Samsung, Vitamix (no idea what that is, actually), and more.
-Since our areas of expertise and client bases don't overlap, nobody seems to be out here trying to poach your clients (or vice versa).
+Since our areas of expertise and client bases don't overlap, nobody seems to be out here trying to poach clients from one another.

-With editors, I ask about how they work with clients and develop their relationships.
+With editors, I ask about how they work with clients and develop their relationships with writers.
 I even recommend a few people I know as potential writers for these editors.
 One of the main reasons I attend networking events is to help find connections for people in my personal network.
-I'm the kind of person who helps try to create opportunities for others.
+I'm the kind of person who tries to create opportunities for others.
 Why?
 Because this has always helped ME in the long-run.
 When you help someone and don't expect anything in return, you invariably get a return much higher than you'd ever expected.

 As a result of yesterday's networking, I met four new people and even introduced two of my new friends to two of my old friends.
 I introduce people whenever there's a match between what somebody wants to do (write for a technology client, for example) and what somebody needs (an editor who's looking for a technology writer).
 For me, networking is about making connections for others.
 And yes, indirectly, I make connections for myself too.

 I didn't learn this style of networking on my own, but from people who recommended ME to friends in need, and did so without expectation of return.
 Author Dorie Clark is a great example.
 She recommended me four years ago to the biggest writing client I have right now.
-She barely knew me, but she created an opportunity for me by recommending me to this client.
-She also showed me that this is what great networkers do.
+She barely knew me then, but she created an opportunity for me by recommending me to this client.
+She also showed me that this is what great networkers do: help others.

 So I'm always seeking to pay it forward -- to do for others what Dorie did for me, and I ask the people I help to pay it forward too.
 This approach isn't just a great way to build a terrific personal network, it's a way to build a better world.

-I was the last one to leave last night's networking event.
+I was the last person to leave the networking event.
 I was talking to an editor who said it was just about time to go.
 I looked up and the room was empty.
 I grabbed my jacket, tore off my "Hello!
-I'm CHUCK" name tag and headed out into the cold Boston night, having made a few new connections and having helped a few friends make friends.
-That's what networking is all about!
+I'm CHUCK" name tag and headed out into the cold Boston night, having made a few new connections and having helped a few friends make friends along the way.